A list of common questions in relation to work-related stress, mental well-being and HSENI's Management Standards approach.

-The Management Standards identify the following six key areas that, if not properly managed, are associated with poor health and well-being, lower productivity and increased sickness absence:
+The Management Standards are six key areas of work design that, if not properly managed, are associated with poor health and well-being, lower productivity and increased sickness absence:

 Demands – issues like workload, work pattern and the work environment.

-Support – including the encouragement, sponsorship and resources provided by the employer, line management and colleagues.
+Support – includes things like the encouragement, sponsorship and resources provided by the employer, line management and colleagues.

-Relationships – including promoting positive working to avoid conflict and dealing with unacceptable behaviour.
+Relationships – promoting positive working to avoid conflict and dealing with unacceptable behaviour including bullying and harassment.